Stay in the radio business long enough, and sooner or later you'll find yourself out of work. It's a rite of passage.

 5. Take control of your social media presence.

 Hopefully you have been actively using social media throughout your career, but if not, now is the time to start.
-At the very least, you should have a Facebook page (not just a personal profile), a LinkedIn profile, and a Twitter account.
+At the very least, you should have a Facebook page (not just a personal profile), a LinkedIn profile, and an Instagram account.
+Also consider Twitter and TikTok, but remember, it's better to do a few social networks well than it is to spread yourself too thin.
 Use a program like Hootsuite or Tweetdeck to manage all of your social media profiles from one place.
-If you haven’t been posting regularly, start.
+If you haven't been posting regularly, start.
 Aim for at least once per day.

 Now is a good time to start participating in various online communities.
 Join discussions in some LinkedIn, Facebook, or Google+ groups.
 There are several that focus on the radio industry, including this Facebook group.

 Want to keep your skills honed?
 Start podcasting.
-It’s not likely to replace your income, but it can be a good way to stay involved.
-Plus, it’s a great skill to put on a resumé.
+It's not likely to replace your income, but it can be a good way to stay involved.
+Plus, it's a great skill to put on a resumé.
 Start with our podcasting guide or join the Podcast Movement Facebook group.
-Better yet, book a trip to the Podcast Movement conference this summer.
-It’s easy to teach yourself and the equipment is relatively inexpensive.
+It's easy to teach yourself and the equipment is relatively inexpensive.